 Now keep in mind, Rhapsodio keeps their packaging similar throughout their product and constantly improves it, so the packaging/accessories that I’ll be covering here may be outdated (yes, quite possibly).
 Zombie came in with a big metal case protected with a box packed with foams and includes windwhirl eartips, normal eartips, cable strap, earpieces, and a cable.
 I hope they included a more portable, but again I’m quite sure they’ve updated their packaging and should be including one on recent batches.

 Earpieces / Specs

 As briefly mentioned, Zombie MK8 has a driver configuration of 8BA+1DD; 4 mids, 4 highs, and 1DD full range.
 Yes, there’s a full-range dynamic driver in a hybrid IEM packed with extra 8 BA drivers.
-Not only it’s unusual to stick a dynamic driver as a full range, it doesn’t even have a crossover.
-At this point such driver setup would be a gamble, where sound could be a complete mess or you hit a homerun.
-Thankfully the former wasn’t the case and Rhapsodio done an excellent job tuning these, though let’s go through about those a bit later on the sound impressions section.
+Not only it’s unusual to stick a dynamic driver as a full range, but it also doesn’t even have a crossover.
+At this point, such driver setup would be a gamble, where sound could be a complete mess or you hit a home run.
+Thankfully the former wasn’t the case and Rhapsodio did an excellent job tuning these, though let’s go through about those a bit later on the sound impressions section.

 Pandora Dwarf cable

 I can confidently say that Rhapsodio puts much effort to the cables when they serve their products which I much appreciate – especially seeing lots of manufacturers serving their highly expensive IEMs with potato-like cables.
 Zombie comes with the Pandora Dwarf with a price tag of $150.
 The Pandora Dwarf is made of 4 core 6N OCC litz copper cables.
 Both 2Pin connectors and the Y-splits are nicely designed with carbon designs and terminated with Rhapsodio silver 3.5mm plugs.